4xoc/monban/README.md

   - johndoe
   - peterpan
 ```

+#### SUDOers Configuration

+Import the [sudo schema](resources/sudo.schema) (see https://linux.die.net/man/5/sudoers.ldap for details) and set
+`enable_sudo` to true.
+If `enable_sudo` is not true, all SUDOers roles will be ignored.
+Note that a default sudoRule
+("cn=Defaults") is only set if at least one role is also defined in a groups file.
+This prevents spamming the directory
+with many unused sudoRules.

+Except for `name` and `description` Monban allows more than one value for any given attribute.
+Those will be created as
+individual attributes with single values on the LDAP target system.
+Monban **doesn't** validate any of the SUDOers
+roles defined but only verifies that required values are set.
+Have a look at [this page](https://www.sudo.ws/man/1.8.13/sudoers.ldap.man.html)
+for details about the sudoRole object.

 ## Templating

 Templating allows for dynamic attribute generation of people objects.
 Attributes that follow a common pattern like mail